korkie9/zcopy/README.md

  - [zoxide](https://github.com/ajeetdsouza/zoxide)

-NOTE: Support has been added for Zmove on Windows but it is currently untested on Windows
+NOTE: Support has been added for ZCopy on Windows but it is currently untested on Windows

 ### To install